Article - 4 minute read

 Your cat can’t tell you when something feels wrong internally.
 By the time symptoms appear, diseases like kidney dysfunction or hyperthyroidism may have progressed significantly.

 Early detection changes outcomes.
+Blood tests play a crucial role in achieving an accurate diagnosis, which is essential for effective treatment.
 Cats diagnosed with chronic kidney disease in early stages can live years longer with proper management.

 But stress from veterinary visits can temporarily affect results.
 Travel anxiety and unfamiliar environments trigger physiological responses that show up in bloodwork.
 A single elevated value doesn’t necessarily indicate disease—it might reflect stress or individual variation.